ibm-mas/ansible-devops/docs/roles/ocp.md

 Provision OCP cluster on Fyre and IBM Cloud.

 !!! warning "Warning"
-    Fyre and Roks does have different versions for the same Openshift version. i.e OCP 4.6 in Fyre is 4.6.16 on roks is 4.6_openshift
+    Different providers expect OCP version strings is slightly different formats.
+For example in Fyre you would use something like `4.6.16`, whereas in IBM Cloud it would be `4.6_openshift`

 ### Role Facts
 List of role facts defined by a playbook and required by this role.

-- cluster_name: Gives a name for the provisioning cluster
+- `cluster_name` Gives a name for the provisioning cluster
-- cluster_type: quickburn | product_group | roks
+- `cluster_type` quickburn | product_group | roks
-- ocp_version: Openshift version for the provisioning cluster
+- `ocp_version` Openshift version for the provisioning cluster

 #### ROKS specific facts
-- ibmcloud_apikey: APIKey to be used by ibmcloud login comand
+- `ibmcloud_apikey` APIKey to be used by ibmcloud login comand
-- roks_zone: IBM Cloud zone where the cluster should be provisioned
+- `roks_zone` IBM Cloud zone where the cluster should be provisioned
-- roks_flavor: Worker node flavor
+- `roks_flavor` Worker node flavor
-- roks_workers: Number of worker nodes for the roks cluster
+- `roks_workers` Number of worker nodes for the roks cluster
-- roks_flags: Can be used to specify --public-endpoint
+- `roks_flags` Can be used to specify additional parameters for the cluster creation

 #### Fyre specific facts
-- username: Required when cluster type is quickburn or product_group
+- `username` Required when cluster type is quickburn or product_group
-- password: Required when cluster type is quickburn or product_group
+- `password` Required when cluster type is quickburn or product_group
-- fyre_product_id: Required when cluster_type is quickburn or product_group Product Group Id to use for cluster provisioning
+- `fyre_product_id` Required when cluster_type is quickburn or product_group Product Group Id to use for cluster provisioning

 #### Quick Burn specific facts
-- fyre_cluster_size: Required when cluster_type is quickburn, currently supports `medium` or `large`
+- `fyre_cluster_size` Required when cluster_type is quickburn, currently supports `medium` or `large`

 #### Product group specific facts
-- workers_count: Number of workers to be provisioned for the product group cluster
+- `workers_count` Number of workers to be provisioned for the product group cluster

 ## ocp_deprovision